Between 2000 and 2013, 1,125 people died from carbon monoxide poisoning in Canada.”Statistics Canada

 The nature of carbon monoxide poisoning requires proactive safety measures – waiting until after the poisoning has occurred is too late.
 Without a carbon monoxide alarm, you can’t detect this poisonous gas.

 As of 2022, CO alarms are mandatory in all provinces and Yukon Territory, either through provincial law or adoption of the National Building Code of Canada.

 Alarms with digital displays let you see if there’s a change in your home’s air quality before it reaches dangerous levels.
 There are also combination smoke and CO alarms; some models even “talk” by calling out the danger when it sounds.

-- Follow manufacturer’s instruction or ask your local fire department for installation locations.
+- Follow the manufacturer’s instruction or ask your local fire department for installation locations.